saurabh1088/notes/iOS/QnA/QnA1.md

 ## 28. What is the use case for defining a type to be private?
+Declaring private is helpful for encapsulating implementation details.
 One can define a private inner type to make internal data structure cleaner, however one doesn't need to expose these details to outsiders, hence these can be declared as private.

 ## 29. If one has to design an App which shows a large number of images, then how efficiently one can design this?